poloey/16_feni_oct_17/readme.md

 ~Learn~ Practice php from [w3schools](https://www.w3schools.com/php/php_intro.asp) till topic [Super Globals](https://www.w3schools.com/php/php_superglobals.asp)

 # Php Introduction
 Our browser only know `html`, `css`, `js`.
 So whenever I write something in php, those `php` code should converted into `html`.
 So that browser can render our page.
-So in order write php you need `php` and a server in your pc.
+So in order write php, you need `php` and a server in your pc.
 There are 2 popular server for php development `apache` & `ngnix`.
 In php version 7 we can create a mini server.
 Although in production we won't use php mini server.
 We will use apache or ngnix.
 So we will use a package called xampp.
 Which actually a package of php & apache.
 Its easy to use and no need any configuration.
 We will just install xampp.
 And keep php project inside `htdocs` folder.
 In our browser  we will access those file by `localhost/YourFolder`.
 Only 2 things you have to remember
 * You will keep your php file in `xampp > htdocs > tanim` folder